VroomDev/VroomRacer/README.md

 # About voltage dividers

 I have made 3 devices so far.
-First two being road course timers which work perfectly.
-The third one is a drag strip timer and had some issues tuning it.
+First two being road course timers which work perfectly which use photo resistors.
+The third one is a drag strip timer and I had some issues tuning it.
 The extra speed and extra long wires makes it more delicate.
 To improve the detection, I split the paired wires to reduce capacitance.
 (Be sure to install the photo eye flaps.)
+On the drag race timer I am using photo diodes.

 Using a **photodiode in reverse bias** within a **voltage divider** setup on an Arduino is a great way to measure light intensity with improved sensitivity and faster response times.
 Here’s how it works: